nabil-boag/angular-multimocks/README.md

 Angular Multimocks lets you test how your app behaves with different responses from an API.

-Angular Multimocks allows you to sets of mock API responses for different scenarios as JSON files.
+Angular Multimocks allows you to define sets of mock API responses for different scenarios as JSON files.
 A developer of an e-commerce app could set up scenarios for a new customer, one who is registered and one who has an order outstanding.